Kamotenaut/amaysim-tech-test-2/README.md

 # amaysim-tech-test
 Tech Test for Amaysim with a very basic implementation.
-Improvements can be done by adding the use of a local host environment like node

 ## Clone the repository
 ```